 - Who will help you 24 hours a day, 7 days a week?

-- What will it cost you to rescue these animals – i.e., time and money?
+- What will it cost you in time and money to rescue these animals?

 - Be realistic.

 How many animals can you really handle?
 Think about your current life and the effect taking care of animals will have on it.
-Money and space are not the only issues, so is your time and your commitment.
+Money and space are not the only issues; you’ll want to consider your time and your commitment, too.

 Providing shelter for the animals means you need land and buildings.
 It is helpful at this point to decide what kind of animals you will be rescuing.
 This will determine how large a piece of land you will need, and what you will require for housing the animals.